SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Next, we need an **Internet Gateway**, which gives us a way to get into the VPC.
 Then, we'll need to configure our route tables.

 ## Add an Internet Gateway
+From A Cloud Guru: "The purpose of an "Egress-Only Internet Gateway" is to allow IPv6 based traffic within a VPC to access the Internet, whilst denying any Internet based resources the possibility of initiating a connection back into the VPC."

 Give it a name.

 Once created, it will be "detached."
 You'll need to attach it to a VPC.
 In the list of Gateways, click the Actions, and in the pulldown choose "Attach to VPC."